 Miranda acts in a wide range of civil, public and commercial matters and is regularly instructed in all of 3 Hare Court’s practice areas.
 Her areas of specialism are set out below.

 Miranda has a particular interest in administrative and public law, including civil liberties and human rights.
-She regularly appears in the High Court, Upper Tribunal and First Tier Tribunal in immigration appeals, bail applications and judicial review claims.
+She regularly appears in the High Court, Upper Tribunal and First Tier Tribunal in immigration appeals, bail applications and judicial review claims, including emergency injunctions.
 She has a particular specialism in asylum and deportation cases.

 Prior to pupillage Miranda volunteered in Pentonville and Wormwood Scrubs prisons as a teacher and has a strong background in penal reform.
 She regularly undertakes advisory work in prison law claims and is currently instructed in a number of linked civil claims arising out of unlawful strip searching of female prisoners.

-Miranda also works regularly as a legal advisor for the civil liberties organisation, Liberty and has undertaken work for the Death Penalty Project.
+Miranda also works regularly for the civil liberties organisation Liberty and has undertaken work for the Death Penalty Project.
+She regularly acts as pro bono counsel for Bail for Immigration Detainees.

 Miranda is regularly instructed to advise and appear in a range of personal injury and travel claims.